About Icons and Cursors

 - 48x48: Displayed on the desktop and windows

 - 128x128: Displayed on the desktop and the dockbar

 With the introduction of XP the icon format changed, a new image format was placed inside the icon, a 32 bit image.
 This image format contains transparency information also known as alpha channel, or opacity.
 This allows that the background image can blend through the icon.
 With the help of this feature we can create shadow effects, semi transparent icons and more.

 Difference between semi-transparent and transparent icon

 With Windows Vista another standard icon size was introduced 256x256.
-This would result in big icon-file size, so images with the size 256x256 and above can be compressed using PNG compression, resulting in smaller file size.
+Starting from Windows 10 the 512x512 and 768x768 icon sizes were introduced.
+These sizes are used for high resolution and dpi displays.
+This would result in big icon-file size, so images with the size 256x256 and above can be compressed using PNG compression, resulting in smaller file size

 Image formats recommended for Windows icons: